bmbruno/SitecoreSpark.ContentAuthorTokensForSitecore/README.md

 #### 1. Installation ####

 CATS is installed via a Sitecore package zip file.
-Install the package in your content management (CM) environment.
+Install the package in your content management (CM) environments and content delivery environments (CD).

 #### 2. Configuration ####